GluuFederation/cloud-native-edition/pygluu/kubernetes/templates/README.md

   #global values to be used across charts
   global:
     provisioner: kubernetes.io/aws-ebs #CHANGE-THIS
-    lbAddr: "" #CHANGE-THIS to the address recieved in the previous step axx-109xx52.us-west-2.elb.amazonaws.com
+    lbAddr: "" #CHANGE-THIS to the address received in the previous step axx-109xx52.us-west-2.elb.amazonaws.com
     domain: demoexample.gluu.org #CHANGE-THIS to the FQDN used for Gluu
     isDomainRegistered: "false" # CHANGE-THIS  "true" or "false" to specify if the domain above is registered or not.